 - Place bagel slices in the dish.
 Add any mix-ins and toss to combine.

-- In a mixing bowl, whisk together eggs, milk, salt, black pepper and half the sliced chives.
+- In a mixing bowl, whisk together eggs, milk, cream, salt, black pepper and half the sliced chives.
 Pour liquids over the bagel slices.
 Press down gently on the bagels to fully soak in liquids.